First constraint on the weak mixing angle using direct detection experiments: Analysis Results

 For the XENONnT $^8$B data, we utilized the top panel of Fig.\,2 in Ref.\,\cite{XENON:2024ijk}.
 The event rate for each corrected S2 (cS2) bin is calculated using

 where the exposure, $\mathcal{E}^{\prime}$, is 3.51 ton-years.
 The energy-dependent acceptance, $\epsilon(E_N)$, is obtained from Fig.\,1 of \cite{XENON:2024ijk}.
 Following \cite{Szydagis:2021hfh}, we translate recoil energy to cS2.
 We have assumed a normalized Gaussian PDF to obtain the probability using the charge yield from \cite{XENON:2019izt} with the standard deviation derived from the error in electron gain ($g2$), quoted in Ref.\,\cite{XENON:2024ijk}.
+The cS2 binning for the SR0 and SR1 runs of the XENONnT $^8$B data are slightly different.
+We have used the average of these two binnings in our analysis.
+Using either the SR1 binning or the SR0 binning individually would change our best-fit value by $\sim$1\%.
+In our numerical analysis, we employ the profile likelihood ratio test statistic \cite{Cowan:2010js, Baxter:2021pqo}